hegdedivya/gamer-girl-website/README.md

 ## Introduction

-This is a *parody* gaming website where you can play games?!
+This is a *parody* gaming website where you can play games.
 Simple games like calculating age in days, rock paper scissors, rat generator, changing button colors, blackjack can be found.

 ## Code